Yalcincemre/R/README.md

-# R
-Gradient Descent for Linear Regression in R
+# Gradient Descent for Linear Regression in R